PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 14:20:00
+Last updated: 2024-04-08 14:20:33
-Random Quote: A craven's knife can slay a queen as easily as a hero's.  -  Xaro Xhoan Daxos
+Random Quote: The title was but a courtesy due him as a council member; Varys was lord of nothing but the spiderweb, the master of none but his whispers.  -  Catelyn Stark